Let’s start with some facts.

-The provider follows a number of procedures to ensure online security:
+The provider follows a number of procedures to ensure online security, including:

 Shopify’s “all-in-one” solution is reflected in its “all-in-one” pricing model.

-The provider offers a 14-day free trial and works with 3 monthly offerings at different price points, for different user needs.
+The provider offers a 14-day free trial and works with three monthly offerings at different price points, for different user needs.

 - Basic Shopify at $29/month for starters

 - Shopify at $79/month for growing businesses

 - Advanced Shopify at $299/month for businesses that want to scale